Twrigh18/Purchasing-Portfolio-SQL/README.md

 The trend is that the amounts from the requisitions are increasing every year.
 In the future the amounts will increase every year since I had taken on higher dollar requisitions.

-## How to get the Requstions Data for importingh into a data visualization tool (Not edited in word yet)
+## How To Obtain the Data from SQL into a Data Visualization Tool

 <img width="896" alt="Purchasing Data with cleaner column names" src="https://github.com/user-attachments/assets/8d1d4432-d6a9-4430-b62d-d56a00616ae8">

-For this one I exported it as a csv file and I opened PowerBI and I imported the CSV File so the data can be visualizaed.
+For this one, I used a query to make the column names easy to ready then I exported it as a csv file, and then I opened Microsoft Power BI, and I imported the CSV File so the data can be visualized.
 If you want to see the visualization itself.
-Use the portflolio link below: https://github.com/Twrigh18/Purchasing-Portfolio-PowerBI/blob/main/README.md
+Use the portfolio link below: https://github.com/Twrigh18/Purchasing-Portfolio-PowerBI/blob/main/README.md

 # Conclusion